-With influences ranging from grunge to 70's soul, DC native Taiwo Heard brings a refeshing electro vibe to the LA indie rock scene- strongly melody driven and characterized by poignant lyrics.
+DC native Taiwo Heard brings a refreshing electro vibe to the LA indie rock scene- strongly melody driven and characterized by poignant lyrics.
 His dynamic repertoire suggest elements of My Morning Jacket, Arcade fire and David Bowie.

 Taiwo Heard began teaching himself piano at age 6 after listening in on his older brother's piano lessons.
 His mother took notice and promptly enrolled him in classes at a local music school.
 During his junior year of high school, Taiwo joined his first band "Masterpiece" as a keyboardist and began to write.
 Competition with the lead singer was fierce, but it fueled Taiwo's desire to expand his musical horizons.
 It was this catalyst that led to his becoming a vocalist- and the reason that he began to seriously play the guitar.

 After moving to Boston, Heard attended the Berklee College of Music, majoring in Music Synthesis with a emphasis on voice.
 It was during this period that he began listening to electronic music such as Aphex Twin and Bjork, while also gaining a greater appreciation for such electronic music pioneers as The Residents, Stevie Wonder, and Leon Theremin.